Dobby89/keyboard-shortcut-workshop/src/03/challenge.md

-# Tasks
+# Challenges

-1. Change the variable "firstName" to "forename"
-1. Change the variable "lastName" to "surname"

-# Keyboard shortcuts and techniques you'll need
+1. Using multiple cursors, export a variable for each animal in the list
+   - The first variable has been done for you
+   - Each variable must have a suffix of `Food`, e.g. `const elephantFood = ...`
+   - `getAnimalFood()` expects the argument to be lowercase and singular:
+     - ✅ `getAnimalFood('elephant')`

-- `F2`
+     - ❌ `getAnimalFood('Elephants')`